kmcquade/OWASP-YouTube-2021/README.md

 # Demo for OWASP DevSlop YouTube Talk: Cloud Security Tooling for the Sole Practitioner

-Terraform for a vulnerable AWS environment that I use as the subject of my OWASP DevSlop talk, "Cloud Security Tooling for the Sole Practitioner."
+Terraform for a vulnerable AWS environment that I use as the subject of [my OWASP DevSlop talk, "Cloud Security Tooling for the Sole Practitioner"](https://www.youtube.com/watch?v=7gMjJVdUmwU).

 # Demo instructions